dingusagar/AmITheAsshole-Classifier/reports/final.md

 Our project falls in a similar category, which aims to build a morality classifier and generate explanations for why a post was classified as "the `A*hole`" or not.

+Checkout our webapp which is live [here](https://huggingface.co/spaces/dingusagar/aita-classifier).

 ##  2. <a name='ProblemDefinition'></a>Problem Definition

+The main focus of our project :
-Develop ML model to classify posts from the AITA subreddit, determining whether the author is considered "the `A*hole`" or "Not the `A*hole`" based on the post content.
-Generate text explaining the classification.
+1. Develop ML model to process user submitted life situations similar to the posts from the AITA subreddit, and classify as `YTA (You are the A*hole)` or `(NTA) Not the A*hole` based on the situation described by the user.

-This project aims to:
+2. Generate an constructive explanation for why the user was classified as `YTA` or `NTA` based on the described situation.

+If successful, we think this project can be adapted to a version of “Grammarly” but for writing tone which has the following features :
 1. Act as an automated tone checker for writing
 2. Explain why and how to adjust your writing to meet a tone

-We are essentially making a “Grammarly” but for writing tone.

 This report explains the usage of data preprocessing and unsupervised learning for EDA, detailing the efforts and attempts to classify the text using K-means clustering, Gaussian mixture models, and topic modeling.
+The we discuss our training efforts on unsupervised methods and finally on how we integrated an open sourced LLM for generating the explanations.

 ##  3. <a name='Dataset'></a>Dataset